shidhincr/shidhincr.github.com/source/_posts/2013-09-26-some-gotchas-in-arithmetic-expression-evaluation-javascript.markdown

 <!-- more -->

-## Analysing the problem
+## Analyzing the problem

 If your answer is `a = 3 and b = 5 `, this post is written for you.
-Open your favourite browser and fire up the console.
+Open your favorite browser and fire up the console.
 Put the above code in the console and see the values of `a` and `b` now.

 Stunned ?
 Yeah, The values of `a` and `b` are `a = 0  and b = 5 ` now.
 Honestly I also got it wrong initially.
 I did ask this question to some of my friends ( who are in JavaScript circle ),  and all of them gave me wrong answer.

 ## Some flashback

 So, here is how I arrived this to particular question.
-Last week I was trying to write the code for an interview problem in JavaScript  and it's a very common interview question –– How to swap values of 2 variables with out using a 3rd variable.
+Last week I was trying to write the code for an interview problem in JavaScript  and it's a very common one –– How to swap values of 2 variables with out using a 3rd variable.

 Let the variables be `a = 5` and `b = 3`.
 Swap the values of `a` and `b` with out using any 3rd variable .